ritwikraj16/ai-mcp/rag-and-text2sql-maharishi/README.md

 ```python
 streamlit run app.py
 ```

+Note: For demostration purpose the query_tools.py file has SQL data for various cities hard-coded and the data/cities folder have pdfs for RAG data.
+You can modify them or replace the data source as per your requirements.

 ---

 ## X Thread:

-For the task view the draft thread [here](https://typefully.com/t/FDKeDHO)
+For the purpose of task, view the draft thread [here](https://typefully.com/t/FDKeDHO)

 ---